-When hot liquids are blended together in the Magic Bullet, pressure builds up inside the container, which can cause the lid to explode from the base.
+When hot liquids are blended together in the blender, pressure builds up inside the container, which can cause the lid to explode from the base.

 Despite this risk, the manufacturer markets the appliance as being ideal for preparing hot soups and coffee drinks together, and even recommends heating up Magic Bullet liquids in the microwave.

 Manufactured by Homeland Housewares, a division of the American company Alchemy Worldwide, the Magic Bullet is a hi-speed handheld blender & mixer that “chops, mixes, blends, whips, grinds and minces.”
 The appliance is marketed as requiring minimal counter space while showcasing maximum versatility.

 Thanks to an aggressive marketing campaign, the Magic Bullet is currently one of the top-selling appliances in the world, generating more than $500 million in revenue across more than 50 countries.